How to Shrink Wrap a Pontoon Boat

 Step 2: Build a Wrap Support System

-Next, you need to build a good support system for the wrap.
+Next, you need to build a sound support system for the wrap.
 In this case, the Bimini cover (when laid) should guide you in deciding the right height for the support system.

 You can measure the height of the tallest point and then add about 15 inches.
 This should give you the correct size of the poles you intend to use for the frame.

-After obtaining the height, cut the poles to the right length and add plastic tops and bottom caps to let them sit on the boat well.
+After obtaining the height, cut the poles to the right length and add plastic tops and bottom caps to ensure they sit well on the boat.

 The best way to build a solid frame is to ensure that you set a pole for every eight feet of the boat’s length.

-For a 24 feet or 22 feet pontoon boat, you should use at least two poles.
+You should use at least two poles for a 24-foot or 22-foot pontoon boat.
 Boats longer than this will require three or more poles.

 Use the boat railings as your tying points to strap the structure and create a frame.
-Make sure the strapping is as snug as possible for a robust support system.
+Ensure the strapping is as snug as possible for a robust support system.

 Once you tighten the strapping, you can secure it on the boat’s front and rear sides to achieve a solid tent design.